 3. Take a Sightseeing Tour

-Here are just a few options you may want to consider this spring:
+Here are just a few tours you may want to consider taking this July.

 - Amsterdam City Center